Father of MSU gunman said son ‘had his own world,’ recalls last thing he told him

 “Sometimes people can’t take pressure.
 Mommy died.
 Ever since mommy died, he changed.
 That’s all I can say, man,” he said.

-The last words he spoke to his son: Go out and get a job.
+The last words he spoke to his son were: Go out and get a job.

 “(You) can’t stay home and stay in that room playing Nintendo games all day long, in that room all day long playing Nintendo games,” he said.
 “I said, get out, get some air or something, get out the room, get on the bus and get a job, man.
 Work.
 Come on, you can’t just sit in the room and be a turtle.”